 At the start of 2020, Victoria Foundation supported applicants and awarded $280,000 in funding to social purpose organizations across Vancouver Island.
 Organizations were invited to apply for $10,000-$100,000 in non-repayable capital to help launch, design, measure and scale their social enterprise and prepare to access investment in Canada’s growing social finance marketplace.

 Results from CFC’s first funding round are now available.
-Applications for the second and final round of funding for CFC’s IRP program will be accepted starting September 8, 2020 until October 9, 2020.
+Applications for the second and final round of funding for CFC’s IRP program are being accepted until October 9, 2020 at 5pm PST.
 For more information regarding eligibility and program FAQ’s visit the national website.

 What is a social enterprise?